business-science/tidyquant/vignettes/tidyquant.md

 # Introduction to tidyquant
 Matt Dancho
-`r Sys.Date()`

 > Bringing quantitative financial analysis to the tidyverse

 # Overview

-`tidyquant` integrates the best quantitative resources for collecting and analyzing quantitative data, `xts`, `quantmod` and `TTR`, with the tidy data infrastructure of the `tidyverse` allowing for seamless interaction between each.
+`tidyquant` integrates the best quantitative resources for collecting and analyzing quantitative data, `xts`, `quantmod` and `TTR`, with the tidy data infrastructure of the `tidyverse` allowing for seamless interaction between each and working within the `tidyverse`.

 The three primary quantitative packages that are the backbone for quantitative financial analysis in _R programming_ are: